johnsonpupuLin/SPlab_script/Human/README.md

 Therefore, the scripts are stored in "Mouse" directory.
 However, for the integrity of the flow of the small RNA datasets analysis in SP lab, I decide to incorporate this section in this instruction.

+* motif_finding.log

+	After piRNA cluster prediction and calculation piRPKM, we could select clusters for further analysis.
+	First, we set a threshold, e.g. fold-change of piRPKM > 2, to select clusters.
+	Next, we extend the start site and end site by +/- 2kb to incorporate the promoter regions for motif enrichment analysis.
+	Afterward, the HOMER script "findMotifs.pl" could be applied to investigate the enriched motif among your selected clusters.

+* HOMER_Rscript.R

+	This R script is made by KW.
+	After "findMotifs.pl", this script could help you sort and figure out the enriched motifs of top 30% ranking via q value and percentage.
+	The top ranking motifs could be applied to later analysis.

+* motif_enriched_cluster_finding.sh

+	After identifying top ranking motifs, we could choose the motifs that we are interested in, and use this script to recognize the clusters that possess the specific motifs.
+	In the later part of the sciprt, it would isolate the piRNAs generated from those clusters possessing specific motifs, then investigate the potential targeting sites.